cliss/camel/README.md

 # Status

 Camel is functional, and is presently running [www.caseyliss.com][c].
-It could probably stand to be cleaned up a little bit, but it is considered feature complete.
+There are lots of features that probably *could* be added, but none that I'm actively planning.

 [c]: http://www.caseyliss.com/

+Please update this file & issue a pull request if you'd like your site featured here.

 # License